Chaos in Kabul as Taliban take power and thousands try to flee - KESQ

 The US defense secretary has meanwhile approved the deployment of 1,000 more American troops into the country due to the deteriorating security situation, a defense official told CNN, upping the number of troops in the country to 6,000.
 All US embassy staff have been evacuated and were at the airport on Sunday night, the State Department said.

-Astonishing footage from the site showed people trying to board aircraft as they took off and landed, some even clinging to the sides of planes that were taxiing the runway.
+Astonishing footage from the site showed people trying to board aircraft as they took off and landed.
 Several C-17 transport planes have been seen leaving, while the Turkish government said a flight it organized had departed.
 In the UK, the first flight carrying British nationals and embassy staff arrived home on Sunday night.

 Witnesses CNN has spoken with at the airport say they have heard many gunshots fired throughout the day on Monday.
 It’s unclear if the shots were fired at people or just into the air to disperse crowds, or by whom, the witnesses said.